Help

 • Note : You can also simple-click on a playlist.
 The first song will be displayed at the left of the Transport section.
 Then, you can use the shortcuts to navigate and load a song (see below)

-Shortcuts and midi event trigger for playlists:
+Shortcuts and MIDI event trigger for playlists:

-Note : By default, there are no shortcuts associated with the use of the playlist but keyboard shortcuts and midi event triggers can be used to easily navigate and select songs in a playlist.
+Note : By default, there are no shortcuts associated with the use of the playlist but keyboard shortcuts and MIDI event triggers can be used to easily navigate and select songs in a playlist.
 It is suggested to use the ALT-Key for custom user shortcuts since these shortcuts are not used in LoopToGo by default (except ALT-1, ALT-2, etc.).

 • To program the shortcuts, go to Preferences/Shortcuts and type « playlist » in the filter field, then enter.
 The following shortcuts should be listed: